You know what junk food looks like, but can you pick a superfood out of a lineup?

 There are a few promising clinical studies that show improvements in the quality of life of cancer patients who increase their intake of phytochemicals.

-In-season, local produce is always best, but if these foods aren’t local to your area, they’re still worth adding to your grocery cart for their outstanding health benefits.
+In-season, local, and organic produce is always best, but if these foods aren’t grown in your area, imported varieties are still worth adding to your grocery cart for their outstanding health benefits.
 The food market may be changing, but the following foods are all generally very easy to find at your local grocery store.

 Avocado is one of the main celebrities on our list.
 Practically every fitness guru is now promoting this fruit as part of a healthy diet.

-Even though avocados contain a lot of fats, they’re also rich in omega-3, which reduces cholesterol and helps prevent heart disease.
+Avocados contain a lot of healthy fats, and they’re also rich in omega-3 fatty acids, which reduce cholesterol and help prevent heart disease.

 When it comes to vitamins and minerals, avocados are jam-packed with them.